-We’re very lucky at Tilt in our line of work as a digital agency.
-It has allowed us to rapidly adapt during the pandemic, from busy studio-life to fully-operational-from-home, and we did so in just 36hrs!
-For film however (my particular area of digital) it was a slightly different story.
+Like any digitally focussed business, Tilt have considered themselves very fortunate over the last few months.
+During the pandemic, our core capability allowed us to rapidly adapt from busy studio-life to fully-operational-from-home, and we did so in just 36hrs!
+For filmmaking however, (my particular area of digital) it was a rather different story.

 Like production staff around the world, our scheduled shoots were put on indefinite hold, and we had to find inventive ways of filmmaking in the absence of a physical shoot.
 I wrote this post about it.